GlebBatykov/minerva/README.md

 Currently existing my packages that may be useful to you:

 - [emerald](https://pub.dev/packages/emerald) - `JSON` serializer/deserializer, based on `dart:mirrors`, works only with `JIT` compilation type;
 - [mcache](https://pub.dev/packages/mcache) - package for caching values.
-Supports deleting values after their expiration date.
+Supports deleting values after their expiration date;
+- [minerva_controller_generator](https://pub.dev/packages/minerva_controller_generator ) - the package allows you to configure the server using controllers built on code generation.

 # Installing